pharo-vcs/tonel/MonticelloTonel-Tests-Mocks.package/MTMockClassE.class/README.md

-A mock class to verify serialization using Tonel format
+A variable subclass of Object used as a mock class to verify serialization using Tonel format